engtuncay/engtuncay.github.io/php/php-mysql-tutor-pdo.md

 - Prepared statements reduce parsing time as the preparation on the query is done only once (although the statement is executed multiple times)
 - Bound parameters minimize bandwidth to the server as you need send only the parameters each time, and not the whole query
-- Prepared statements are very useful against SQL injections, because parameter values, which are transmitted later using a different protocol, need not be correctly escaped.
+- Prepared statements are very useful *against SQL injections*, because parameter values, which are transmitted later using a different protocol, need not be *correctly escaped*.
 If the original statement template is not derived from external input, SQL injection cannot occur.

 *Prepared Statements in PDO*